3453-315h/community-threats/README.md

 # Welcome to SCYTHE's Community Threats Repository
-This Github is for sharing threats from the SCYTHE platform.
+This repository is for sharing threats from the SCYTHE platform.